 In 2007 Gallo Dairyland opened its doors and became a reality.
 Gallo Dairyland is a family owned and operated business.
 Today the farm spreads across 1000 acres of rich red volcanic soil growing sugarcane and milking on average 350 cows twice a day.

 Today in 2019, Gallo Dairyland is still a locally owned and operated business with Frank and his wife Ann, alongside their son John and his wife Linda.
 The farm spreads across 1000 acres of rich red volcanic soil growing sugarcane and milking on average 350 cows twice a day, employing around 20 local staff.

 The Café / Restaurant is fully air-conditioned capable of seating 100 people.
 Dairyland offers a wholesome menu from 9:30am.
 Join us for a late breakfast, lunch or morning and afternoon tea.

 The Cheese Factory is open to visitors.
 See where we make the cheese and watch the DVD presenting the factory in operation as well as footage of the dairy farm working.

-At Gallo Dairyland, we source, blend and temper some of the finest couvetures in the world to achieve our own irresistable chocolate right here in Atherton.
+At Gallo Dairyland, we source, blend and temper some of the finest couvertures in the world to achieve our own irresistible chocolate right here in Atherton.